schinta99/schinta_Portfolio/final-project-part-two.md

 Conflict:

 Focus on Stigma and Its Consequences: This section delves into the harmful effects of the stigma surrounding HIV/AIDS.
 Despite medical advancements, stigma remains a significant barrier.
 It manifests as social isolation, discrimination, and fear, both for those living with HIV/AIDS and for those seeking prevention and testing services.
-The section discusses how this stigma perpetuates misinformation, fuels fear, and leads to discrimination in both social settings and healthcare environments.
-The ripple effects of stigma create barriers to accessing healthcare, making people less likely to seek treatment or get tested.
+The section discusses common misconceptions.

 Visualization: A heatmap or bar chart showing regions/countries with education about HIV/AIDS and line chart on preventative care in sub-saharan african region.